 Shrimp scampi can be made using simple garlic sauce butter, white wine, and butter.
 Personally, I prefer to add a touch of extra olive oil that is virgin to help support the butter.
 I believe that it provides the dish with great flavor and can help reduce the amount of butter consumed.

 As with all the classics we love the recipe is not without variations and modifications.
 A few people add a dash of parmesan.
 Others may make the sauce thicker with cream or corn starch.
 I’m not sure that’s necessary.

 The ingredients of this recipe are very simple the ingredients are simple: shrimp and scampi sauce

 - Shrimp.
 You’ll only need 1 pound of shrimp to cook this recipe.
 Try to find larger shrimp that are more succulent and juicy.
-In the US the shrimp is sold in a count which means that if you buy Jumbo shrimp, you’ll wind having around 20 shrimp, or maybe. huge shrimp that yield 12-15 shrimp per pound.
+In the US the shrimp is sold in a count which means that if you buy Jumbo shrimp, you’ll wind up having around 20 shrimp, or maybe. huge shrimp that yield 12-15 shrimp per pound.
 The frozen shrimp can be used to use in this situation.
 If you’re looking for the most flavor, purchase shrimp with the peel attached instead of peeled and deveined shrimp.
 The peel helps protect the shrimp, keeping its texture intact and adding flavor.

 - Scampi sauce.
-This garlic shrimp scampi is prepared using some butter, olive oil white wine garlic, red pepper flake, lemon juice.
+This garlic shrimp scampi is prepared using some butter, olive oil white wine garlic, red pepper flake, and lemon juice.
 If you’d like, you can add a few sprigs of parsley to garnish.